x8a/mi-mascota/README.md

 ## Description

-An app where users keep track if their pet's health.
+An app where users keep track of their pet's health.

 ## User Stories